 Nervous About Wheat Starch?

-I assure you, however, that wheat starch, when labeled gluten free, is okay to eat.
-And I felt just fine after eating it, and I’m very sensitive to even trace amounts of gluten cross contamination.
+I assure you, however, that wheat starch, when labeled gluten-free, is okay to eat.
+And I felt fine after eating it, and I’m very sensitive to trace amounts of gluten cross-contamination.

 You, ultimately, have to make your own decision on what you feel comfortable eating.
 I hope this article gives you comfort and assurance in trying Caputo flour in your gluten-free pizza recipes.
-You won’t be sorry… even if doing so takes you a bit outside of your comfort zone.
+You won’t be sorry… even if doing so takes you outside your comfort zone.

 For the Crust

-- 2 cups Caputo Fioreglut gluten-free flour 260 grams, plus extra for dusting surfaces
+- 2 cups Caputo Fioreglut gluten-free flour plus extra for dusting surfaces (see notes)

 - 1/2 tbsp salt